CPA

 3. Verify that your accommodations are accurately reflected in your confirmation email.

-How long does it take to study for the CPA Exam?
+How Long Does It Take to Study for the CPA Exam?

-• FAR: 80 to 100 hours
+• FAR: 120 to 150 hours

-• AUD: 80 to 100 hours
+• AUD: 110 to 140 hours

-• REG: 80 to 100
+• REG: 80 to 110

-• BAR: 100 to 120
+• BAR: 120 to 150

-• ISC: 80 to 100
+• ISC: 60 to 90

-• TCP: 80 to 100
+• TCP: 60 to 90

 Of course, these are just guidelines!
 You may need more time to be fully prepared and understand the concepts on each section.

-Budgeting for the CPA Exam
+How Much Does the CPA Exam Cost?

 In addition to setting aside time, you'll also need to set aside money to take the CPA Exam.
 You'll need to pay for your initial eligibility application, the registration fee per section, and the examination fee per section.
-While the fees vary from state to state, the average is between $1,500 and $2,000.
+While the fees vary from state to state, the average CPA Exam cost is between $1,500 and $2,000.
 This does not include any retake costs, any CPA Exam Review materials, or any other fees.

-Before you balk at the cost, having a CPA license offers an excellent return on investment!
+Before you balk at the cost, having a CPA license offers an excellent return on investment, like CPA salary, career advancement, and more!

 Once you're ready to study, you want to make sure it counts!
-Use these tips and strategies to pass the CPA Exam.
+Use these tips and strategies to pass the CPA Exam

-Create a Study Plan
+#1: Create a Study Plan

 Allocate dedicated time each week to study, making sure to keep it realistic and factors in your other obligations.
 For example, if you have a full-time job and small children, you'll want to factor in these time constraints when mapping out your plan.
 It may not be realistic to block out 20 to 30 hours a week to study, but you could do eight to 10 hours.